gaurstrill/-Sunrise-Serenade-A-Rockstar-s-Code-to-Love-and-Dawn/README.md

 Contributions are welcome!
 If you'd like to enhance Sunrise Serenade or add new features, feel free to fork the repository and submit a pull request with your changes.

 ## Credits
-Sunrise Serenade was created by Me for the love of my life, my sunshine, lol
+Sunrise Serenade was created by Me, lol